 The ECR source can be used to produce a wide variety of beams.
 The following techniques are available:

 - Gas inlet: This is the simplest and most robust way to produce ions.
-The element whose ions are required are injected into the ECR source in the form of a gas.
-This is straight forward for the noble gasses and elements like oxygen, nitrogen, hydrogen etc.
+The element whose ions are required is injected into the ECR source in the form of a gas.
+This is straightforward for the noble gasses and elements like oxygen, nitrogen, hydrogen, etc.

-- Micro-oven : For elements that cannot be obtained in gaseous form, a micro-oven is available.
-The oven is inserted into the plasma chamber, and can be heated upto a 1000 degrees C. Volatile compounds can therefore be loaded into the micro-oven and be used to produce ions.
+- Micro-oven: For elements that cannot be obtained in gaseous form, a micro-oven is available.
+The oven is inserted into the plasma chamber and can be heated up to 1000 degrees C. Volatile compounds can therefore be loaded into the micro-oven and be used to produce ions.

-- Sputtering: A mechanised arrangement to insert a long thin wire (1mm or 0.5mm thick) wire of any element may be introduced into the source plasma volume.
-The high energy electrons can sputter out elements present in the wire, ionize them and produce the required beam.
+- Sputtering: A mechanized arrangement to insert a long thin wire (1mm or 0.5mm thick) wire of any element may be introduced into the source plasma volume.
+The high-energy electrons can sputter out elements present in the wire, ionize them and produce the required beam.

 Photograph on right shows the indigenously developed MIVOC setup.
 The volatile compounds are placed in a quartz tube in the SS304 tube at bottom.
 The gas flow is controlled by the electronically operated valve at the top right.
 The vacuum gauge is at bottom left.

-The ion beams extracted from the ECR source are charge and mass analyzed by a dipole magnet and injected into one of two available beam lines (one at ninety degrees and one at fifteen degrees).
+The ion beams extracted from the ECR source are charged and mass analyzed by a dipole magnet and injected into one of two available beamlines (one at ninety degrees and one at fifteen degrees).
 The figure shows the dipole magnet which switches the beam between the two experimental beamlines.